PUB HLTH 7074OL - Introduction to Biostatistics

 Learning & Teaching Activities

 Learning & Teaching ModesThere are a number of teaching and learning modes in this course.
 The online course lectures provide basic factual information and concepts in biostatistics.
-Lectures are intended to supplement material covered in the readings.
-Lectures will be supported by online tutorials and interactive learning sessions with directed learning to text, videos, and websites.
-The tutorials and interactive learning sessions are designed to develop and clarify topics covered in the readings and lectures.
-Tutorials are generally problem solving opportunities and students are required to complete as many questions as possible prior to revelation of solutions.
-Use of the discussion board will be encouraged and will support learning around the course materials.
+Lectures are intended to supplement material covered in the study guides and readings.
+Lectures will be supported by online tutorials with directed learning to text, videos, and websites.
+The tutorials are designed to develop and clarify topics covered in the readings and lectures.
+These are generally problem solving sessions and students are required to complete as many questions as possible prior to the Blackboard discussion date.
 Assignments provide an opportunity to undertake exploratory and in-depth analysis of some key concepts introduced in the course.
 Finally, the exam will assess the extent to which students have developed their biostatistical understanding through the course.

 Learning Activities Summary